 Firstly, you should not choose to drink strong tea, as drinking strong tea can cause your heart rate to accelerate and also dilute the blood.

 Secondly, you should not choose to drink very hot tea, as this can destroy the vitamins in the tea.
-Drinking hot tea for a long time can affect the and may even damage the digestive tract.
+Drinking hot tea for a long time can affect the Digestive system and may even damage the digestive tract.

 Lastly, it is not recommended to drink tea on an empty stomach, as this may lead to abnormal secretion of gastric juices and contraction of the digestive tract mucosa, ultimately causing noticeable stomach pain.
-It may also stimulate the central nervous system, leading to insomnia.
+It may also stimulate the central nervous system, leading to Insomnia.

 Regardless of who you are, it is not recommended to drink only one type of tea for a long time.
 Instead, it is suggested to drink from all six types of tea scientifically.
 You can divide them into non-fermented, lightly fermented, semi-fermented, and fully fermented teas for different seasons, and drink them according to temperature changes and at different times of the day (morning, noon, and night).